+I’d like to share an experience about one of my favorite stories, the Starfish Story.
 I was recently asked to assist with the launch of a new marketing initiative.
-It was a premium offer targeted to a small segment of customers.
+It was a premium offering targeted to a small segment of customers.
 The offer would be designed around offering our customers an opportunity to join a movement to address a global environment-related problem they cared deeply about.

 The new marketing initiative was designed to solve a global problem.
 The problem was widespread, and there were many causes.
 I anticipated that a common thought the associates would have was, “How could one person possibly make an impact?”